laher/lunchbar/README.md

 ## Installation

 For now, it's not pre-packaged.

 Please install lunchbar using the Go compiler.

- 1. Check getlantern/systray's docs for installing pre-requisites.
+ 1. Check [getlantern/systray](https://github.com/getlantern/systray)'s docs for installing pre-requisites. i.e. on Linux, install something like this: `sudo apt-get install gcc libgtk-3-dev libappindicator3-dev`

+ 2. Windows ONLY (or any Linux variant which doesn't support text in systray menu items):
+      * users should fetch emoji to support icons ... https://github.com/WebpageFX/emoji-cheat-sheet.com
+      * copy the png files directly into emoji/ subdirectory of lunchbar.
+These will get bundled into lunchbar during compilation step.

- 2. Install lunchbar
+ 2. Install lunchbar using Go (tested on 1.17):

     go install github.com/laher/lunchbar@latest

- 3. Run lunchbar
+ 3. Run lunchbar (assuming that your $GOPATH/bin is on your $PATH)

     lunchbar